|

 attacked by a Ichneumon

-the wasp.
-We saw the caterpillar head come out a few times try to get rid of
+which was quite useless as the prevention of wasp attack.
+We saw the caterpillar headed out a few times try to get rid of

-the wasp but no use either.
+the wasp but no scuess.
 The wasp kept on punching her long ovipositor into

 -